• Skip to primary navigation

 Make It Now:

-1. Preheat the oven to 375 degrees F. Coat a 9×13 inch casserole dish with cooking spray (or two 8×8 dishes and freeze one for later).
+1. Prep: Preheat the oven to 375°F. Coat one 9×13 inch casserole dish with cooking spray (or two 8×8 dishes and freeze one for later).

-2. Bring a large pot of water to a boil.
+2. Boil Pasta (& Reserve Water): Bring a large pot of water to a boil and salt the water with 2 teaspoons salt.
 Add the macaroni and cook until tender but still a bit firm.
-Remove 3/4 cup of pasta water and set aside.
-(Don’t forget this step!)
+Important: Before draining, remove 3/4 cup of pasta water and set aside.
 Drain pasta in strainer/colander and set aside.
-Toss with a little oil to keep from sticking.

-3. Meanwhile, place the sweet potato flesh (orange part), milk, pasta water, yogurt, salt and pepper (and optional cayenne or hot sauce for a little heat) into a blender.
+3. Blend Sauce: While the pasta is boiling, place the sweet potato flesh (orange part), milk, pasta water, yogurt, salt and pepper (and optional mustard) into a blender.
 Blend until smooth (this hides the veggies from keen eyes and helps thicken the sauce).

-5. Add the cooked macaroni to the cheese sauce and stir to combine.
-Transfer the macaroni and cheese to the baking dish(es).
-(Freezing instructions begin here.)
+5. Add Pasta: Add the cooked macaroni to the cheese sauce and stir to combine.
+You can totally eat and enjoy at this point if you want OR transfer the macaroni and cheese to the baking dish(es).

-6. Combine bread crumbs, oil, and parsley in a small bowl.
+6. Make Topping: Combine bread crumbs, oil, and optional parsley in a small bowl.
 Sprinkle evenly over the top of the macaroni and cheese.

-7. Bake for about 30-35 minutes, until the top is lightly browned, bubbly on edges, and hot in the middle.
+7. Bake: Bake for about 30-35 minutes, until the top is lightly browned, bubbly on edges, and hot in the middle.
 (This may take more like 20-25 minutes, if baking a half portion.)
+If you want it to brown up a little more on top, turn on the broiler for 1-2 minutes (watch closely!).

 Freeze For Later: Follow Steps 1-6 (no need to preheat the oven).
 Do not bake the casserole.
 Tightly wrap the dish(es) in a few layers of plastic wrap or foil and press out any excess air.
 Label and freeze.